-If the High Coolant/Oil Temperature Indicator Lights
+If the High Coolant Temperature Indicator Lights

-Normally, the high coolant/oil temperature indicator will only light momentarily when you turn the ignition ON ( | ).
+Normally, the high coolant temperature indicator will only light momentarily when you turn the ignition ON (q).
 Occasionally, it may flicker at or near idling speed.

-High coolant/oil temperature may be caused by restriction of air flow to the radiator (such as mud caked on the radiator), extended idling, an oil leak, a coolant leak, a low oil level, a low coolant level, or extended operation under adverse conditions.
+High coolant temperature may be caused by restriction of air flow to the radiator (such as mud caked on the radiator), extended idling, an oil leak, a coolant leak, a low oil level, a low coolant level, or extended operation under adverse conditions.

-If the indicator comes on while you're driving, don't ignore it.
+If the all sections of the coolant temperature gauge including segment H and high coolant temperature indicator are on while you're driving, don't ignore it.
 Pull safely to a stop.
 Stop the engine as soon as it's safe to do so, and let it cool.